tarwn/lessthandot-hugo/blogs/content/posts/2013-01-30-mongodb-backup-and-restore-databases.md

   - restore

 ---
 Today it is time to learn how to backup and restore databases in MongoDB.
 You do have jobs setup that automatically create backups right?
 If you do not, please close this window and go set that up first, your data is the most important part of the organization, without data you got nothing, just ask [ma.gnolia][1].
-That site is not around anymore because they didn&#8217;t back up their database.
-Enough of that let&#8217;s get started.
+That site is not around anymore because they didn't back up their database.
+Enough of that let's get started.

 Connect to mongodb, create a new database named blog.
 You can do that by just executing `use blog`